GurjotGrewal123/myportfolio/README.md

 😎
 ## Gurjot's Portfolio

-This is my personal portfolio made using React.js and styled using styled-componenents.
+This is my personal portfolio made using React.js and styled using styled-componenents, which allow you to use CSS inside JS.